s-razoes/pySR/README.md

 ## Useful for:

-Respond with HTTP ok(200) on port 8080 and store the logs without a prefix in file "(datetime).log":
+Respond with HTTP ok(200) on port 8080 and printout requests and errors but don't log them:

 `
 python3 pySR.py